Martoxdlol/smart-light-key-iot/README.md

 ## More about the project

-The idea was to make a smarth switch that can replace the normal light switch.
+The idea was to make a smart switch that can replace the normal light switch.
 And it is was controlled by a mobile app.

 This "app" was really a nice web PWA.
 It has a nice UI and it was really easy to use.